Ironweed (novel): Structure

 leaving behind her a sea so cruel.

 Critical response

 Ironweed received positive reviews from The New York Times and the Washington Post.
 It won Kennedy a Pulitzer Prize and a National Book Critics Circle Award.

 Adaptations

 Kennedy wrote the screenplay for the 1987 film version of Ironweed, which was directed by Héctor Babenco and starred Jack Nicholson and Meryl Streep.
 Major portions of the film were shot on location in Albany.
 The film was nominated for two Academy Awards: The Best Actor in a Leading Role (for Nicholson) and the Best Actress in a Leading Role (for Streep).

+In 1986, Audio Partners produced an audiobook version of Ironweed, narrated by Jason Robards.